 This article is intended to understand the difference between the two different DLTs, i.e., Blockchain and Hashgraph.

-What is a Distributed Ledger Database?
+What is Distributed Ledger Database?

 What is Blockchain?